CFT-PAN/quantum-modelling-centre/src/_problems/dissipative_ising.md

 MPI.Finalize()
 exit(0)
 ```
-This script can be run by executing
+This script can be ran by executing
 ```
 mpirun -np X julia vmpomc_ising.jl N h chi
 ```
 where `X` specifies the number of MPI processes, `N` is the number of sites, `h` is the local field strength, and `chi` is the bond dimension.
-> **Note on performance:**
+> **Note on hyperparameters:**
-> - A bond dimension of χ=6 at N=20 is found to give accurate estimates of the magnetization at low computational overhead, but larger χ improves fidelity at increased cost.
-> - Parallelization across MPI ranks speeds up the optimization process by distributing sampling over multiple processes.
+> The above script makes use of five hyperparameters that control the gradient descent optimization:
+> - `N_MC`: Number of Monte Carlo samples used in the Metropolis sampler.
+Increasing this improves sampling accuracy but increases computational cost.
+> - `δ`: Initial learning rate scaling factor for the optimizer.
+> - `F`: Learning rate decay factor per iteration, controlling how the learning rate decreases over time.
+> - `ϵ`: Regularization parameter used in the optimizer to stabilize the inversion of the metric matrix.
+Effectively tunes between SGD and SR.
+> - `N_iterations`: Maximum number of optimization iterations.
+> - `cost_function_threshold`: Threshold for the cost function below which optimization is considered converged.
+Ideally, we want this to be as close to 0 as possible.
+>
+> Adjusting these parameters affects convergence speed and stability.
+Start with the above pre-set defaults and tune based on problem size, bond dimension, and observed convergence behavior.

 To reproduce the phase diagram as in ED, we can run the bash script:
 ```bash